VIDIUN/vmc-ng/README.md

 A distributed standalone application will be created in the `dist/` folder.

 ### External (standalone) applications integrations
-The KMC integrates several standalone applications using iFrames.
-It contains a dedicated bridge component responsible for the communication with between the KMC shell and standalone application.
-External applications are not part of the KMC deployment process, they are configured at runtime by the server as part of the configuration file `server-config.json`.
+The VMC integrates several standalone applications using iFrames.
+It contains a dedicated bridge component responsible for the communication with between the VMC shell and standalone application.
+External applications are not part of the VMC deployment process, they are configured at runtime by the server as part of the configuration file `server-config.json`.
 Read [__local_machine_only__/README.md](./__local_machine_only__/README.md) to learn more about standalone applications integration.

 ### Configuring the server